 As a general rule, the Group manages this risk at the preventive and operational level.
 At the preventive level, two months before the beginning of a season, the Group analyzes the reductions to be considered for commercial reasons (holidays, long weekends and bank holidays, for example).
-As a result, so as to avoid the under-utilization of this portfolio of flight slots, it does not request the slots corresponding to these flights.
-At operational level, the Group uses tools shared by the schedule regulation unit and by the operations control center which warn of any under-utilization risk.
+As a result, so as to avoid the underutilization of this portfolio of flight slots, it does not request the slots corresponding to these flights.
+At operational level, the Group uses tools shared by the schedule regulation unit and by the operations control center which warn of any under-utilization risk (See also Section 6.7 - Legislative and regulatory environment, page 2317).